LGUG2Z/komorebi/README.md

-focus-monitor-workspace              Focus the specified workspace on the target monitor cycle-monitor                        Focus the monitor in the given cycle direction cycle-workspace                      Focus the workspace in the given cycle direction new-workspace                        Create and append a new workspace on the focused monitor resize-delta                         Set the resize delta (used by resize-edge and resize-axis) invisible-borders                    Set the invisible border dimensions around each window
+focus-monitor-workspace              Focus the specified workspace on the target monitor cycle-monitor                        Focus the monitor in the given cycle direction cycle-workspace                      Focus the workspace in the given cycle direction move-workspace-to-monitor            Move the focused workspace to the specified monitor new-workspace                        Create and append a new workspace on the focused monitor resize-delta                         Set the resize delta (used by resize-edge and resize-axis) invisible-borders                    Set the invisible border dimensions around each window